 The example as noted in our picture above, the dims are 40x48x45 with a weight of 160 lbs. and an actual class of 100 based on the commodity.

 The item 680 Rule was applied since the goods utilized less than 65% of the pallet space.
-The density was than calculated at 40x48x45 = 86,400 divided by 1728 (1 cubic foot), that yields 50 cubic feet on the actual shipment.
+The density was then calculated at 40x48x45 = 86,400 divided by 1728 (1 cubic foot), which yields 50 cubic feet on the actual shipment.

 The carrier then took 160 lbs. divided by 50 cubic feet and came up with a density of 3.2 PCF.
 The class on an item at 3.2 PCF is class 250.
 The rate was then recalculated as a cl250 item and the rate went up by almost 100%.

 There is a very simple solution for avoiding this rule.
 When shipping your goods, use the smallest pallet or SHU possible.
-It would have been more cost effective for this client to cut down this pallet to a smaller size and then ship it out.
-It is the shippers responsibility to know these rules, or partner up with someone such as Diversified Transportation Services who can help avoid these charges with the knowledge that we bring to the table with 26 years of experience.
-The carrier rules tariffs are in place equally for everyone and while some may not agree, the rule is a fair one.
+It would have been more cost-effective for this client to cut down this pallet to a smaller size and then ship it out.
+It is the shipper's responsibility to know these rules or partner up with someone such as Diversified Transportation Services who can help avoid these charges with the knowledge that we bring to the table with 26 years of experience.
+The carrier rules tariffs are in place equally for everyone; while some may not agree, the rule is fair.
 If you keep your shipment as tight as can be on a pallet or SHU, you will be in great shape.
-If you waste space on the carriers truck, they have a process in place to be compensated for that wasted space.
+If you waste space on the carrier's truck, they have a process in place to be compensated for that wasted space.

 Therefore a small amount of time having DTS help you analyze your packaging can help you save money that funnels to your bottom line.
 More details are on our Shipping and Receiving guide.

 |30 pcf but less than 35 pcf||60|